Be Cool

 Be Cool is a 2005 American crime comedy film directed by F. Gary Gray and based on Elmore Leonard's 1999 novel, which was the sequel to Leonard's 1990 novel Get Shorty.
-The movie is the sequel to the 1995 film adaptation of Get Shorty, with John Travolta reprising his role and also starring Cedric the Entertainer, Andre Benjamin, Vince Vaughn, Robert Pastorelli, Uma Thurman, James Woods, Christina Milian, Steven Tyler, Dwayne Johnson, Harvey Keitel, and Danny DeVito.
-The plot follows mobster Chili Palmer, portrayed by Travolta, as he enters into the music industry.
+The movie is the sequel to the 1995 film adaptation of Get Shorty, with John Travolta and Danny DeVito reprising their roles and also starring Uma Thurman, Vince Vaughn, Cedric the Entertainer, Andre Benjamin, Steven Tyler, Robert Pastorelli, Christina Milian, Harvey Keitel and The Rock.
+In addition to being Pastorelli's final appearance, it was also Anna Nicole Smith's last feature film before her death in 2007.
+The plot follows mobster Chili Palmer, portrayed by Travolta, as he enters the music industry.

-The film adaptation of Be Cool began production in 2004 and was produced by DeVito, Michael Shamberg, and Stacey Sher.
-The film was released on March 4, 2005, receiving negative reviews and grossing $95 million against a budget of $53–75 million.
+The film adaptation of Be Cool began production in 2004 and was produced by DeVito, Michael Shamberg and Stacey Sher.
+The film was released on March 4, 2005 by MGM Distribution Co., with 20th Century Fox releasing in other territories, to negative reviews, but grossed $95.8 million against a budget of $53–75 million.

 Plot

-Ernesto "Chili" Palmer, restless and disenchanted with filmmaking, enters the music industry after witnessing the Russian mob publicly whack his friend Tommy Athens, owner of a small, independent record label.
-Chili offers to help Tommy's widow, Edie Athens, manage the failing business, which owes $300,000 to hip-hop producer Sin LaSalle.
+Ernesto "Chili" Palmer, restless and disenchanted with filmmaking, enters the music industry after witnessing the Russian mob publicly kill his friend Tommy Athens, owner of a small independent record label.
+Chili offers to help Tommy's widow Edie Athens manage the failing business, which owes $300,000 to hip-hop producer Sin LaSalle.

 Chili is impressed by small-time club singer Linda Moon and helps free her from contractual obligations to crooked producers Nick Carr and Raji, who has a gay Samoan bodyguard named Elliot, an aspiring actor and the butt of Carr and Raji's gay jokes.
-Carr and Raji pay hitman Joe "Loop" Lupino to kill Chili before he can save Edie's company by arranging a live performance for Linda accompanied by Steven Tyler and Aerosmith.
+Carr and Raji pay hitman Joe "Loop" Lupino to kill Chili before he can save Edie's company by arranging for Linda to perform withSteven Tyler and Aerosmith.

 LaSalle demands payment of the $300,000 but agrees to give Chili a few days to get the money plus the vig.
-When the Russians attempt to kill Chili, Joe Loop mistakenly kills mob enforcer Ivan Argianiyev.
-Carr is furious about the mistake and demands that Raji talks to Loop at once.
+When the Russians attempt to kill Chili, Loop mistakenly kills mob enforcer Ivan Argianiyev.
+Carr is furious about the mistake and orders Raji to talk to Loop.
 Raji then beats Loop to death with a metal baseball bat after Loop "disrespects" him.

-Carr then tries to trick Chili by handing him a pawn ticket, claiming that the only copy of Linda's contract is at a pawn shop owned by the Russians.
-Chili, being much smarter than Carr anticipated, has Edie tip off the FBI and starts a fight to get the shop raided.
-Raji and Elliot then set up LaSalle by making him believe that Carr tricked Chili into giving him the $300,000 to get Linda's contract.
+Carr tries to trick Chili by handing him a pawn ticket, claiming that the only copy of Linda's contract is at a pawn shop owned by the Russians.
+Chili, smarter than Carr anticipated, has Edie tip off the FBI and starts a fight to get the shop raided.
+Raji and Elliot set up LaSalle by making him believe that Carr tricked Chili into giving him the $300,000 to get Linda's contract.
 LaSalle and his bodyguards, rap group DubMD, confront Carr in his office, as does the Russian boss, Bulkin, and his men.
-Insulted by Bulkin's racist remarks, LaSalle personally murders him on impulse.
+Insulted by Bulkin's racist remarks, LaSalle murders him.